chrissyeason/Adventure-App/README.md

 This app allows users to share their experiences by uploading details and even photos of places they've gone and adventures they have had.
 It uses Express and Mongodb as the back-end and ReactJS for the front-end.

+*give her a moment to wake up please

 https://frozen-taiga-22187.herokuapp.com/